-Should bloggers utilize Pinterest?
-Absolutely!!
+It is that time of year again when we are all struggling to figure out what has changed this year when it comes to Pinterest!
 Pinterest can be a beast for your blog traffic, but here is the catch, you have to know how to use it effectively.
-To the distress of many bloggers what works for Pinterest changes from year to year (sometimes even more than that!)
-However, I have you covered for 2020.
-Here is my Pinterest Tips for 2020 Guide.
+To the distress of many bloggers, what works for Pinterest changes from year to year (sometimes even more than that!)
+However, I have you covered for 2021.
+Here is my Pinterest Tips for 2021.

 Back to the Basics

-First, let me just share a couple of basic tips in case you are just starting out.
+First, let me share a couple of basic tips in case you are just starting.

 - Make sure your Pinterest account is set up as a business account.